vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/VCF/vSAN-net-gw-operations.md

 #################################################################
 #
-#  Remove/re-apply gateway for the vSAN vmk adaptor for testing
+#  Remove/re-apply gateway for the vSAN vmk adapter for testing
 #  Only works with a single vSAN vmk
 #
 #  TO USE: carefully copy+paste the commands to the esxi shell